OpenBankingUK/read-write-api-docs-pub/docs/v4.0/resources-and-data-models/pisp/domestic-standing-orders.md

 #### Status

-The domestic-standing-order resource must have one of the following StatusCodes:
+The domestic-standing-order resource must have one of the following status codes:

 | Status |
 | --- |